JabberSPAM/jabber-spam-fighting-manifesto/Freedom-and-Anonymity.md

 ## Freedom of Speech and Censorship

-In the Manifesto of Freedom, it was implied that filtering spam and blocking servers is a form of censorship, and that it violates the fundamental freedom of users.
+In the Manifesto of Freedom, it is implied that filtering spam and blocking servers is a form of censorship, and that it violates the fundamental freedom of users.